-Honors 10-12 Stagecraft 1-2
+Honors Stagecraft 1-2

 Course description is similar to Stagecraft 1-2.
 Students will assume additional responsibilities and assignments.
+Students are required to attend and critique all school play and musical productions.
+Students are also required to pass a construction safety test.